BLANK-TH/elevator-bot/commands.md

 gave that is at least a 10% match as you.
 Difference from [Animated Emoji Sender](#animated-emoji-sender) is that this one sends it as you instead of as the bot

+### Donkey Emote
+#### Command: `donkey`
+A command to send the donkey emote.
+The reason why this emote doesn't exist in the server is so that I can add a limit to this command so that Katy can stop overusing it.

 ### Impersonate
 #### Command: `impersonate <name/ping/userid> <message>`
 Send a message with the same profile picture and name as the user you specified.
 There is a `BOT` tag next